 “When engaged in eating, the brain should be the servant of the stomach.” ― Agatha Christie

-2. Do Not Drink with Meals:
+2. Do Not Drink with Meals

 Digestion begins as soon as food enters your mouth.
-First part of digestion is chewing the food.
+The first part of digestion is chewing the food.
 Second, the chewing releases digestive enzymes into your saliva to digest the food.
 You do not want to be watering down those digestive enzymes with water.
 They are needed to digest your food.
 The exception to this is teas that specifically aid digestion in small quantities.

 When to drink: